Kernel (operating system): Hybrid (or modular) kernels

-Hybrid kernels are used in most commercial operating systems such as Microsoft Windows NT 3.1, NT 3.5, NT 3.51, NT 4.0, 2000, XP, Vista, 7, 8, 8.1 and 10.
-Apple Inc's own macOS uses a hybrid kernel called XNU which is based upon code from OSF/1's Mach kernel (OSFMK 7.3) and FreeBSD's monolithic kernel.
-They are similar to micro kernels, except they include some additional code in kernel-space to increase performance.
-These kernels represent a compromise that was implemented by some developers to accommodate the major advantages of both monolithic and micro kernels.
-These types of kernels are extensions of micro kernels with some properties of monolithic kernels.
+Hybrid kernels are used in some commercial operating systems, including most versions of Microsoft Windows to date (NT 3.1, NT 3.5, NT 3.51, NT 4.0, 2000, XP, Vista, 7, 8, 8.1, 10 and 11).
+Apple's macOS uses a hybrid kernel called XNU, which is based upon code from OSF/1's Mach kernel (OSFMK 7.3) and FreeBSD's monolithic kernel.
+Hybrid kernels are similar to microkernels, except they include some additional code in kernel-space to increase performance.
+These kernels represent a compromise that was implemented by some developers to accommodate the major advantages of both monolithic and microkernels.
+These types of kernels are extensions of microkernels with some properties of monolithic kernels.
 Unlike monolithic kernels, these types of kernels are unable to load modules at runtime on their own.
-Hybrid kernels are micro kernels that have some "non-essential" code in kernel-space in order for the code to run more quickly than it would were it to be in user-space.
-Hybrid kernels are a compromise between the monolithic and microkernel designs.
 This implies running some services (such as the network stack or the filesystem) in kernel space to reduce the performance overhead of a traditional microkernel, but still running kernel code (such as device drivers) as servers in user space.

-Many traditionally monolithic kernels are now at least adding (or else using) the module capability.
+Many traditionally monolithic kernels support loadable kernel modules.
 The most well known of these kernels is the Linux kernel.
 The modular kernel essentially can have parts of it that are built into the core kernel binary or binaries that load into memory on demand.
-It is important to note that a code tainted module has the potential to destabilize a running kernel.
-Many people become confused on this point when discussing micro kernels.
-It is possible to write a driver for a microkernel in a completely separate memory space and test it before "going" live.
-When a kernel module is loaded, it accesses the monolithic portion's memory space by adding to it what it needs, therefore, opening the doorway to possible pollution.
-A few advantages to the modular (or) Hybrid kernel are:
+A code-tainted module has the potential to destabilize a running kernel.
+By contrast, it is possible to write a driver for a microkernel in a completely separate memory space and test it before "going" live.
+When a kernel module is loaded, it accesses the monolithic portion's memory space by adding to it what it needs, therefore opening the doorway to possible pollution.
+A few advantages to the modular (or) hybrid kernel are: